core-wg/href/draft-ietf-core-href.md

 environments with severe limitations on processing power, code size, and memory size.

-This RFC updates RFC 7595 to add a note on how the "URI Schemes" registry of RFC 7595 cooperates with the "CRI Scheme Numbers" registry created by the present RFC.
+This RFC updates RFC 7595 by adding a column on the "URI Schemes" registry as well as a note on how that registry cooperates with the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry created by the present RFC.

 [^status]

-[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
+[^status]: (This "cref" paragraph will be removed by the RFC
-    The present revision –25 contains a few more tweaks to address follow-on AD review comments as well as comments from the ARTART review.
-    It is intended to be ready for IESG evaluation.
+    editor:)\\
+    The present pull request revision is intended as additional input input for IESG evaluation (2025-10-09 telechat), exploring a way to integrate the two URI scheme registries created by RFC 7595 and by this document (issue #140).\\
+    It presents an alternative solution so that can be discussed in detail, not a consensus that this is a better solution than the one in the WG document.

 --- middle